pham-ngoc-nhi/diabetes-prediction/README.md

 ---

-## 📌 Lưu ý
+## 📌 Notes

-- Đảm bảo sử dụng đúng phiên bản `scikit-learn==1.1.3` và `numpy==1.23.5` để tương thích với mô hình đã lưu.
+- Ensure you use the correct versions of scikit-learn==1.1.3 and numpy==1.23.5 to maintain compatibility with the saved model.
-- Các artifact đã được lưu trữ trên [W&B project](https://wandb.ai/ngocnhi-p4work-national-economics-university/diabetes).
+- All artifacts are stored on the W&B project [W&B project](https://wandb.ai/ngocnhi-p4work-national-economics-university/diabetes).